swipswaps/objectiv-analytics/bach/docs/source/modelhub_basics.rst

 `quickstart
 <https://objectiv.io/docs/home/quickstart-guide/>`_ to try it out with demo data in 5 minutes.

 At first we have to instantiate the Objectiv DataFrame object.
-See `Example notebooks
-<example_notebooks.html>`_ for more info on how to instantiate the object.
+See :ref:`get_started_with_objectiv` for more info on how to instantiate the object.

 Using the open model hub
 ------------------------
-The model hub contains a growing collection of open-source, free to use data models that you can take, chain and run to quickly build highly specific model stacks for product analysis and exploration.
+The open model hub is a growing collection of open-source, free to use data models that you can take, combine and run for product analysis and exploration.
 It includes models for a wide range of typical product analytics use cases.
 The source is available for all models and you're free to make any changes to them.

-The model hub has two main type of functions: `map` and `aggregate`.
+The model hub has two main type of functions: :ref:`map_models` and :ref:`aggregate_models`.

 - `map` functions always return a series with the same shape and index as the DataFrame they are applied to.
   This ensures they can be added as a column to that DataFrame. `map` functions that return SeriesBoolean can